Dr.

 - Date: 12.05.2022

-- Authors: Matthias Brenner
+- Authors: Dr. Matthias Brenner

 - Event: D-ARCH Research Day: Ecological Turn in Architecture